 Polio can cause a variety of symptoms.
 Depending on the severity of the case, these can include:

-Pain in the arms and legs
+- Pain in the arms and legs

-Difficulty breathing, swallowing, or speaking
+- Difficulty breathing, swallowing, or speaking

 Being vaccinated against polio offers protection from the disease.
 Children should receive a series of vaccines starting in infancy.
-If you're an adult going to a country where cases are still occurring, you may need to be vaccinated.
+If you're an adult going to a country where cases are still happening, you may need to be vaccinated.
 Adults can have a three-dose series of vaccines.
 This may be needed in people who haven't been fully vaccinated or don't know if they have been.

 People with certain immune problems can catch the disease from a child who has recently been vaccinated with oral polio vaccine.
 This type of vaccine is no longer used in the U.S.